imliuyzh/lfs101x-notes/chapter3.md

 ## BIOS - The First Step

 While Linux runs on many kinds of hardware, we will concentrate on the x86 family.
 When the computer is powered on, the Basic Input/Output System (BIOS) initializes the hardware, including the screen and keyboard, and tests the main memory.
 This process is also called POST (Power On Self Test).
 The BIOS software is stored on a read-only memory (ROM) chip on the motherboard.
-After this, the remainder of the boot process is controlled by the operating system (OS).

 ## Master Boot Record (MBR), EFI Partition, and Boot Loader